davidmg1995/hello-world/README.md

 Last things to do on first branch

 Added a line into origin/master after the 1st commit on the rebase branch

+Added a second line into master before merging rebase branch